PlanQK/planqk-platform-docs/src/docs/getting-started/using-sdk.md

 ```

 After you have created the provider object you can list all backends supported by the PlanQK Platform and select the one
-you want to use, e.g., the `azure.ionq.simulator` backend:
+you want to use.
+The available backends and their names can be also found [here](quantum-hardware.md#quantum-hardware),  e.g., the `azure.ionq.simulator` backend:

 ```python
 # list all available PlanQK quantum backends